 Expected Council Action

-In November, the Council will hold its semi-annual debate on Bosnia and Herzegovina (BiH) and to renew the authorisation of the EU-led multinational stabilisation force (EUFOR ALTHEA).
-High Representative Valentin Inzko is expected to brief on the latest report of the Office of the High Representative (OHR).
+In November, the Council will hold its bi-annual debate on Bosnia and Herzegovina (BiH).
+The High Representative for BiH, Valentin Inzko, is expected to brief about developments in the country since he last addressed the Council on 14 May (S/PV.6966).
+Prior to this the Council will receive the latest report of the High Representative from the Secretary-General.

 Key Recent Developments